cmu-sei/juneberry/juneberry/documentation/vignettes/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 ## Evaluate a model with Juneberry.

-Once a trained model file exists, it can be evaluated with the `jb_evaluate_data` command.
+Once a trained model file exists, it can be evaluated with the `jb_evaluate` command.
 The command takes two
 arguments: the name of the trained model and the path to a Juneberry dataset config describing the dataset to be evaluated.

 You can use the following command to initiate the evaluation:
 ```
-jb_evaluate_data cifar_R20 data_sets/torchvision/cifar10.json
+jb_evaluate cifar_R20 data_sets/torchvision/cifar10.json
 ```

 This command follows the following structure:

 ```
-jb_evaluate_data [model to evaluate] [dataset config to evaluate]
+jb_evaluate [model to evaluate] [dataset config to evaluate]
 ```

 The "model to evaluate" corresponds to the name of a sub-directory inside the `models` directory which holds the model